cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Absence of the path in the store is equivalent to a zero-bit.

 Packet receipt data are stored under the `packetReceiptPath`.
 In the case of a successful receive, the destination chain writes a sentinel success value of `SUCCESSFUL_RECEIPT`.
-While in the case of a timeout, the destination chain MAY (May?Must?Should?Mmm) write a sentinel timeout value `TIMEOUT_RECEIPT` if the packet is received after the specified timeout.
+While in the case of a timeout, the destination chain MUST write a sentinel timeout value `TIMEOUT_RECEIPT` if the packet is received after the specified timeout.

 ```typescript
 function packetReceiptPath(sourceId: bytes, sequence: BigEndianUint64): Path {